Hobbies and interests

 WinnerBio

 Hi!
-My name is Ran.
-I am a first-generation immigrant and Castro Valley High School senior dedicated to a career in law and public policy.
+My name is Ran, and I am a first-generation immigrant and senior at Castro Valley High School.
+My goal is to pursue a career in healthcare, beginning with nursing and eventually exploring opportunities at the intersection of healthcare and law.

 Education